Section 16 and 16.1 – Official Languages of Canada

 Role of the legislature and government of New Brunswick

-- ensure respect to English and French as the official Languages of Canada and ensure equality of status and equal rights and privileges as to their use by federal institutions;
+- (a) ensure respect to English and French as the official Languages of Canada and ensure equality of status and equal rights and privileges as to their use by federal institutions;

-- set out the powers, duties and functions of federal institutions with respect to the official languages of Canada.
+- (c) set out the powers, duties and functions of federal institutions with respect to the official languages of Canada.

-Section 16.1(1) is repeated at section 2 of the Act Recognizing the Equality of the Two Official Language Communities in New Brunswick.
+Subsection 16.1(1) is repeated at section 2 of the Act Recognizing the Equality of the Two Official Language Communities in New Brunswick.

-Section 16(1) elevates to the level of constitutional principle the declaration of the equality of status of the official languages contained in section 2 of the Official Languages Act of 1969 and found also at section 2 of the Official Languages Act (1988) which repealed and replaced the 1969 Act.
+Subsection 16(1) elevates to the level of constitutional principle the declaration of the equality of status of the official languages contained in section 2 of the Official Languages Act of 1969 and found also at section 2 of the Official Languages Act (1988) which repealed and replaced the 1969 Act.

-Section 16(1) serves as a basis for the right of federal public servants to work in the official language of their choice (Association des gens de l’air du Québec v.
+Subsection 16(1) serves as a basis for the right of federal public servants to work in the official language of their choice (Assocation des gens de l’air du Québec v.
 Hon.
-Otto Lang, 2 F.C.
-371, Schreiber v.
-Canada (1999), 69 C.R.R.
-(2d) 256 (F.C.T.D.) at paragraph 125, Tailleur v.
-Canada, 2015 FC 1230 at paragraph 38).
+Otto Lang, Schreiber at para.
+125, Tailleur at para.
+38).

-Sections 16.1(1) and (2) came into force on March 12, 1993 and entrench certain principles expressed in the Act Recognizing the Equality of the Two Language Communities in New Brunswick, which was promulgated in 1981.
+Subsections 16.1(1) and (2) came into force on March 12, 1993 and entrench certain principles expressed in the Act Recognizing the Equality of the Two Language Communities in New Brunswick, which was promulgated in 1981.

-1. General provisions
+A) General provisions

 Note that section 3 of the Official Languages Act defines “federal institution” for the purposes of the Act: “Federal institutions” includes any of the following institutions of the Parliament or government of Canada: (a) the Senate (b) the House of Commons (c) the Library of Parliament (c.1) the office of the Senate Ethics Officer and the office of the Ethics Commissioner (d) any federal courts (e) any board, commission or council, or other board or office, established to perform a governmental function by or pursuant to an Act of Parliament or by or under the authority of the Governor in Council (f) a department of the Government of Canada (g) a Crown corporation established by or pursuant to an Act of Parliament, and (h) any other body that is specified by an Act of Parliament to be an agent of her Majesty in right of Canada or to be subject to the direction of the Governor in Council or a Minister of the Crown, but does not include (i) any institution of the Council or government of the Northwest Territories or of the Legislative Assembly or government of Yukon or Nunavut, or (j) any Indian band, band council or other body established to perform a governmental function in relation to an Indian band or other group of aboriginal people.